vcampos4545/spacecraft-dynamics-sim/README.md

 }
 ```

-`ReactionWheel`s are stepped automatically every `world.step(dt)` (they're `ForceGenerator`s). `Thruster`s are throttled/fired directly instead — see `examples/falcon9/falcon-9.cpp` for the pattern (`thruster.apply(body, throttle)` called once per frame).
+`ReactionWheel`s are stepped automatically every `world.step(dt)` (they're `ForceGenerator`s). `Thruster`s are throttled/fired directly instead — see `examples/starship/` for the pattern (`thruster.apply(body, throttle)` called once per frame).

-### 2. Write your flight software
+### 2. Write your flight software or controller

 A small class holding references to the body and its actuators, turning "read sensors" into "command actuators."
-This is entirely your code — model it on `examples/cubesat/ADCS.h/.cpp` for a worked example:
+This is entirely your code — model it on `examples/cubesat_pyramid/` for a worked example:

 ```cpp
 class MyFSW